dballari/docker-wordpress-dballari/themes/powder/readme.txt

 === Powder ===
 Contributors: bgardner
-Requires at least: 6.1
+Requires at least: 6.2
-Tested up to: 6.1
+Tested up to: 6.2
 Requires PHP: 5.6
-Stable tag: 0.6.2
+Stable tag: 0.7.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

 Simple by design, Powder is a base WordPress block theme created for Full Site Editing.
 Build something for yourself, pair it with a child theme, or launch your client project with it.
 Whatever you choose to use it for, I hope that you enjoy it.

+= 0.7.2 =

+Style sheet, patterns, theme.json optimization.

+= 0.7.1 =

+Move styles to theme.json, update theme links.

+= 0.7.0 =

+Bump for WordPress 6.2.

+= 0.6.6 =

+Minor style change, remove styles.

+= 0.6.5 =

+Reorg comments, remove unnecessary styles.

+= 0.6.4 =

+Add fluid spacing and neutral color.

+= 0.6.3 =

+Create Query pattern, consolidate templates.
+Minor style enhancements.

 = 0.6.2 =